facebook/react-native-website/docs/testing.md

 ### Testing Rendered Output

-[Snapshot testing](https://jestjs.io/docs/en/snapshot-testing) lets you verify how—and if—a component is rendering.
+[Snapshot testing](https://jestjs.io/docs/en/snapshot-testing) lets you verify how component is rendering.
 A snapshot is a textual representation of your component’s render output, and may look like this:

 ```
 <Text
   style={
     Object {
       "fontSize": 20,
-      "margin": 10,
       "textAlign": "center",
     }
   }>